Task 3 Research

-- Write, publish and broadly distribute "Drought Watch on the Rio Grande," an information and educational outreach publication to increase awareness and knowledge of river water supply, conservation, storage and water allocation conditions in the Rio Grande Project bi-state region of New Mexico and Texas produced in collaboration with the U.S. Bureau of Reclamation.
-This will be published bi-weekly to monthly as conditions change.
-Ari Michelsen, TAMU-TAES and Filiberto Cortez, El Paso Office, USBR.
+- Produce and broadly distribute "Drought Watch on the Rio Grande," an information and educational outreach publication to increase awareness and knowledge of current river water supply, conservation, storage and water allocation conditions in the upper Rio Grande Basin and bi state Rio Grande Project region of New Mexico and Texas.
+Drought Watch is produced in collaboration with the U.S. Bureau of Reclamation and will be published monthly and/or as conditions change.
+Ari Michelsen, TAMU TAES and Filiberto Cortez, El Paso Office, USBR.

-- Evaluate the benefits and impacts of alternative water management and incentive policies such as water marketing and transfers using integrated hydrologic, institutional and economic models.
-Results will be presented at meetings and submitted for peer reviewed journal publication.
-Ari Michelsen, TAMU-TAES working with Frank Ward NMSU and James Booker, Siena College.
+- Continue analyses of the benefits and impacts of alternative water management and incentive policies such as water marketing and transfers using integrated hydrologic, institutional and economic models.
+Results will be presented at meetings and papers submitted for peer reviewed journal publication.
+A paper from this research will be presented at the Universities Council on Water Resources 2006 Conference on Increasing Freshwater Supplies.
+Ari Michelsen, TAMU TAES with Frank Ward NMSU and James Booker, Sienna College.

 - Continue to analyze agricultural producer incentives for improving irrigation efficiency and conservation responses.
 Survey findings will be submitted for journal publication and presented at regional and professional meetings.
 Frank Ward and Leeann DeMouche, NMSU and Ari Michelsen, TAMU TAES